 The Secondary Manager status is about visibility, not actions.
 Secondary Managers can see an employee’s current and past performance reviews.
 They will automatically have access to contribute to an active performance review, though they will not be able to share or sign it.

 HR Admins can additionally grant Secondary Managers access to objectives and 360 feedback.
 Enable that by clicking Administration > User Management Settings:

 When you’ve enabled Secondary Manager access to feedback, they will be included in the direct manager option when setting visibility:

-In an objective cycle, the secondary manager will be able to see protected objectives, since those are visible to the management chain.
+The secondary manager will be able to see protected objectives since those are visible to the management chain.